 It's hard to convey the usefulness of all this power for the average user, one who might not use such features regularly – but it'll keep your iPhone singing more sweetly for the next two or three years compared to the previous generations.

-Everything feels fast under the finger – although that seems like a redundant thing to say given that most iPhones feel that way when taken out of the box.
+Everything feels fast under the finger than the 2016 iPhones – although that seems like a redundant thing to say given that most iPhones feel that way when taken out of the box.
 The real test comes when you start loading it up with apps and content.

 Generally, even when loaded up the iPhone was zippy as anything, with nothing flickering under the finger.
 However, we had a few moments where the interface juddered and bounced a bit – it still moved swiftly, but the frame rate slowed so it looked jagged.